waffledood/CS50W-Projects/project5-airbnb/notes.md

 After checking a few SO answers & Bryan's videos, it seems that the initial `GET` request to `getCSRFToken/` doesn't store the cookies in the local browser.

+I suspect it's something to do with the CORS setting in Django (`settings.py`).

+Better to start from a clean slate & try again.

 **Resolution**

 There are a few things I had mistakenly done: